renecannao/proxysql-old/README.rst

 Introduction
 ============

-ProxySQL is a high performance Proxy, currently for MySQL only.
+ProxySQL is a high performance proxy, currently for MySQL and MariaDB only.
-Future versions of ProxySQL will support a variety databases backends.
+Percona is a work in progress and future versions of ProxySQL will support a variety database backends.

-Its development is driven by the lack of open source proxies that provde high performance.
+Its development is driven by the lack of open source proxies that provide high performance.
-Benchmark can be found at proxysql.com
+Benchmarks can be found at proxysql.com

 Installation
 ============